Daniel Callahan: Abortion issue

 During the late 1960s, Callahan left the Catholic Church—later explaining his disenchantment in the book Once a Catholic—and became interested in the intersection of medicine and ethics.
 With support from the Population Council and the Ford Foundation, Callahan traveled around the world to study how different countries approached the issue of abortion, as well as ethical issues in family planning and population control.
 The result was the groundbreaking 1970 book Abortion: Law, Choice, and Morality.
 Callahan would remain involved in debates over abortion for years to come and was often interviewed by the media on this subject.
 He described himself as "51 percent pro-choice.
 In 1984, he and wife Sidney Callahan—who took an anti-abortion position—co-edited a book, Abortion: Understanding Differences, that included essays from people on all sides of this issue.
 The couple's longstanding differences on abortion were once the subject of a feature in People magazine and they engaged in a number of public debates on abortion, including on PBS's MacNeil/Lehrer News Hour.

 Bioethicist

 In 1969, Callahan cofounded the Hastings Center with Willard Gaylin, a noted psychiatrist.
-The center, originally named the Institute for Society, Ethics and the Life Sciences, and based in Hastings-on-Hudson, NY, was the world's first research organization devoted to bioethics.
+The center, originally named the Institute for Society, Ethics and the Life Sciences, and based in Hastings-on-Hudson, New York, was the world's first research organization devoted to bioethics.
 It played a pioneering role in developing this field by bringing together scholars from across different disciplines, including medicine, law, science and philosophy.
 Such noted leaders in bioethics, such as Arthur Caplan and Robert M. Veatch, began their careers at the Hastings Center.
 Callahan served as the center's director from its inception to September 1, 1996.
 During that time, he wrote numerous articles and edited multiple books, including on issues of death and dying and genetics.